140 Best Alien Race Names: Species & Civilization Ideas for Sci-Fi Stories

 Crystallogi

 Silicon-based researchers whose crystal bodies can store vast amounts of data.
-They serve as living computers and databases for multiple star systems.
+They function as living computers and databases for multiple star systems.

 Mentalis

 Telepathic humanoids who explore consciousness and mental phenomena.
-Their research into psychic abilities has advanced understanding of the mind itself.
+Their research into psychic abilities changed how other species study the mind.

 Etheriarch